 When Princess Diana died, she was found with her lover Dodi Fayed.
 Fans were horrified about her death and pointing fingers at everyone including Prince Charles.
 They figured that Diana wouldn't have been with a lover in Paris being chased by paparazzi if she was still married to Prince Charles, and if he had never had an affair, they would still be married.
 He was the common denominator in most of Princess Diana's worst experiences.
 For a long time after her death, Princess Di-fans felt he was responsible for her demise.
 They not only blamed him, but they also hated him, and Prince Charles knew the reputation of the monarchy would suffer as a result.

 After Diana's death, Prince Charles was emotionally distraught.
 He turned to the Queen for support, and supposedly she was very cold towards him.
 Apparently, she didn't understand why he was so upset since the marriage was troubled anyways.
 Her inability to empathize with Charles forced him to distance himself from his mom as he grieved his wife.

 Image: WENN/Peter Jolly

-After the divorce, Charles and Camilla were still dating, and when Diana died a year later, Camilla was the one Prince Charles turned to for emotional support.
+After the divorce, Charles and Camilla were still dating.
+When Diana died a year later, Camilla was the one Prince Charles turned to for emotional support.
 He often tried to incorporate her mistress into his family activities but knew had to also be sensitive his grieving sons who were 15 and 12 at the time.
-Also, his mother, The Queen, was adamant about keeping Camilla out of the limelight while the monarchy was still grieving Diana, so it took her years to warm up to the idea that Charles and Camilla would be a public item.
+Also The Queen was adamant about keeping Camilla out of the limelight while the monarchy was still grieving Diana.
+So it took her years to warm up to the idea that Charles and Camilla would be a public item.
 But Prince Charles never gave up, and the two are married and happy today.